Henpin0285/Bible-Explanation-App/README.md

 2. View Explanations: Users can view a list of saved explanations, including relevant information such as date, book, chapter, verse, and headline.

-  3.Save Explanations to File: The application allows users to save their explanations to a JSON file for future reference.
+3. Save Explanations to File: The application allows users to save their explanations to a JSON file for future reference.

 4. Delete Explanation: Users can delete explanations by selecting the index of the explanation they wish to remove.